The Cumbria Way - 8 Days & 7 Nights8 Days & 7 Nights 4.7 Read 58 reviews

 Grade & Terrain

-The route starts among farms and fields, then runs through Lake District National Park.
+The route starts among farms and fields and then runs through Lake District National Park.
 The first real climb is to the top of Stake Pass between Great Langdale and Borrowdale, apart from that there is little elevation gain in the first section just north of Ulverston.

 The way is generally well waymarked, especially where the route leaves roads but it tends to be less well marked in fields and in the fells.
 Sometimes there are small arrows or plastic discs with small writing indicating ‘Cumbria Way’.
 To allow you to switch off, and enjoy your adventure, this trip utilizes our free, detailed Macs Adventure smartphone navigation app.
 The app allows you to easily locate yourself on the trail using offline mapping.